deminy/background-processing-in-php/README.md

 Executed in the destruct method of an object during the shutdown sequence.
 ```

+What have we observed from the PHP code and the output?

+> Data explicitly printed out before function call fastcgi_finish_request() will be in your HTTP response,
+> and anything printed out after unction call fastcgi_finish_request() (especially those printed out during
+> PHP shutdown sequence) won't be send back to HTTP client.

 ### Test 3: What Happens When Function register_shutdown_function() and fastcgi_finish_request() Both in Use?

-First, please run command _curl http://127.0.0.1/write3_ to write same data to HTTP response and a disk file.
+First, please run command _curl 127.0.0.1/write3_ to write same data to HTTP response and a disk file.
 This
 HTTP call should return an empty response back (nothing printed out).

-Next, please run command _curl http://127.0.0.1/read_ to print out what has been written in the disk file during previous
+Next, please run command _curl 127.0.0.1/read_ to print out what has been written in the disk file during previous
 HTTP request.
 The output should look like this:

 ```text